RMH286/ECE-3400-fa-2017-Team-2/docs/lab1.md

 #### Servos

 We hooked up the servo to a digital pin that allows PWM.
-To use the standard servo functions, we included the Servo.h library then wrote different speeds (0-180) to the servo.
-We then used the potentiometer values to control the speed and direction of the servo.
+To use the standard servo functions, we included the Servo.h library and utilized myservo.write() to set different speeds varying between a range of 0-180: 0 indicated full speed in reverse, 90 is no speed, and 180 is full speed forward.
+We then used a screwdriver to manually alter the potentiometer values in order to control the speed and direction of the servo.

 #### Robot!